 Type of Awards.
-The 2017 Plan permits the grant of option, share appreciation right, dividend equivalent right, restricted share, restricted share unit or other right or benefit under the 2017 Plan.
+The 2017 Plan permits the grant of options, share appreciation rights, dividend equivalent rights, restricted shares, restricted share units or other awards under the 2017 Plan.
 The plan administrator is authorized to award any type of arrangement.